ACE Action Fellowship in Raleigh, NC

 - Earn service learning hours for school (depending on school policy);

 - Receive a $100 stipend per semester.

-- Responding to emails and texts within 24 hours;
+- Respond to emails and texts within 24 hours

-- Showing up with enthusiasm, willingness to learn and be challenged, and, of course, a sense of humor
+- Show up with enthusiasm, willingness to learn & be challenged, and a positive attitude!

 Build skills.
 Take action.
 Advocate for change.
 In addition to weekly meetings, Fellows advocate for local climate solutions through campaigns and events.
 Fellows often work to get petition signatures, speak at events, meet with elected officials, and do outreach to peers and the community.

 WHAT IS UNIQUE ABOUT THE FELLOWSHIP IN NC THIS YEAR?

 Fellows will also help ACE create a toolkit resource to be used by other students across the US to help them gain knowledge and take action in their communities.

 Action Fellows in Raleigh, NC have pushed for the Wake County School Board to commit to powering the district with 100% renewable electricity and supported similar efforts in Durham Public Schools.
 They have collected petition signatures from teachers, students and residents of Wake County, delivered public comments at a Board of Education Meeting and met with local elected decision makers.
 Fellows have also spoken at rallies like the Raleigh March for Science and delivered workshops at the NC Climate Justice Summit.